Roland Institute of Technology: Civil Engineering

-The department has laboratories and classrooms for learning and development for student.
+The department has laboratories and classrooms for learning and development of students.

 MCA

 It was re-introduced in 2007.

 Placement

 The Training and Placement Department is a department through which arrangements are made with organizations to hold campus interviews and industrial training for the students.
 The students are sent by the department for industrial training so that the students gain a first hand knowledge of working in industries.

 The college hosts a number of on and off-campuses every year.
 The recent companies in which the students participated are Satyam, L & T Infotech, LionBridge, Subex, Infosys, I-flex, Zen technologies and many more....

 Overall for the 2009 batch, 36 students were placed in above companies and 71 students were placed at HUGHES consultancy.

 Facilities

 Central Library

 The focal point of the institute is its Central Library.
 Presently it is equipped with 20,566 Volumes of 3,510 titles of books and 1152 no's Journals & magazines of national and international Publications.